SekeNikola/EchoNote/PERMISSIONS.md

-# EchoNote App Permissions
+# Logion App Permissions

-This document lists all the permissions required by the EchoNote app and explains why each permission is needed.
+This document lists all the permissions required by the Logion app and explains why each permission is needed.

 ## Required Permissions